-A person is physically qualified to drive a commercial motor vehicle if that person has distant visual acuity of at least 20/40 (Snellen) in each eye without corrective lenses or visual acuity separately corrected to 20/40 (Snellen) or better with corrective lenses, distant binocular acuity of a least 20/40 (Snellen) in both eyes with or without corrective lenses, field of vision of at least 70° in the horizontal meridian in each eye, and the ability to recognize the colors of traffic signals and devices showing requirement red, green, and amber (49 CFR 391.41(b)(10)).
+A person is physically qualified to drive a CMV if that person has distant visual acuity of at least 20/40 (Snellen) in each eye without corrective lenses or visual acuity separately corrected to 20/40 (Snellen) or better with corrective lenses, distant binocular acuity of a least 20/40 (Snellen) in both eyes with or without corrective lenses, field of vision of at least 70° in the horizontal meridian in each eye and the ability to recognize the colors of traffic signals and devices showing requirement red, green, and amber (49 CFR 391.41(b)(10)).

 FMCSA recognizes that some drivers do not meet the vision requirement but have adapted their driving to accommodate their vision limitation and demonstrated their ability to drive safely.
-The ten exemption applicants listed in this notice are in this category.
-They are unable to meet the vision requirement in one eye for various reasons, including amblyopia, macular degeneration, retinal scarring, staphyloma, Coat's disease and prosthesis.
+The 8 exemption applicants listed in this notice are in this category.
+They are unable to meet the vision requirement in one eye for various reasons, including enucleation, histoplasmosis, amblyopia, and refractive amblyopia.
 In most cases, their eye conditions were not recently developed.
+Six of the applicants were either born with their vision impairments or have had them since childhood.

-Nine of the applicants were either born with their vision impairments or have had them since childhood.
-The individual that sustained a vision condition as an adult has had it for a period of four and a half years.
+The two individuals that sustained their vision conditions as adults have had them for a period of 13 to 28 years.